 In Scenario 1 above, that person is stuck in sympathetic overdrive.
 The goal is to find a balance between the sympathetic "fight or flight" nervous system and the parasympathetic "rest and digest" nervous system.

 Being sympathetic when you're working out isn't a bad thing.
 It's what primes your system and enables you to push those heavy weights.
-The problem is when you don't have that off switch—when you can't tap into your parasympathetic nervous system and move into rest and digest mode.
+The problem is when you don't have an off switch and you can't tap into your parasympathetic "rest and digest" mode, which is what you need to recover.

-- Pause for 3-5 seconds in the fully exhaled position before inhaling again.
+- Pause for 3-5 seconds before inhaling again.

 2. Post-Workout Nutrition

 Getting the right post-workout nutrition is the second step in the recovery process.
-The parasympathetic nervous system is called the "rest and digest" system for a reason—and in this case, I'm putting a heavy emphasis on digest.
+The parasympathetic nervous system is called the "rest and digest" system for a reason—emphasis on "digest."
 If you want that post-workout fuel to be absorbed and get where it needs to go, you have to chill out your system first!

-This is where our evolved thinking about the post-workout window comes in.
 While there may not be one magical time after the workout to ingest nutrients, it's undeniable that you need to get enough protein throughout the day to maximize your gains.
 In other words, don't think solely about the post-workout window, but instead think about balancing protein across the day.
-In that sense, the time right after your workout is no more (or less) important than any other.
+This means consuming protein right after your workout is no more (or less) important than any other time.

-Another similar study seems to corroborate this need for a more balanced approach to protein intake and gives some guidelines as to how much protein you should be looking to take in on a daily basis:
+Another similar study seems to corroborate this need for a more balanced approach to protein intake while giving some guidelines as to how much protein you should be looking to take in on a daily basis.
+The researchers recommend a minimum of 0.4 grams of protein per kilogram of body weight per meal for four meals in order to reach a minimum of 1.6 grams of protein per kilogram of body weight per day.

 Chances are you're going to sleep at least once—if not twice—between training sessions.
-That sounds like a big deal to me!
 When you sleep, protein synthesis goes up, human growth hormone is released, and you give your body the rest it needs to recover and prep for that next session.

-On the flip side, if you aren't getting adequate sleep—or enough deep sleep—it's going to impair your recovery and you're not going to reap all the benefits of that awesome training session.
+On the flip side, if you aren't getting adequate sleep—or enough deep sleep—it's going to impair your recovery and you won't reap all the benefits of that awesome training session.

 The emphasis on sleep may require a shift in mindset.
-Don't think of your workout as over when you've left the gym.
-The workout isn't over until you've gotten a great night sleep after the training session!
+Think of it this way: Your workout isn't over until you've gotten a great night's sleep.
 It may sound kind of corny, but when you start to place as big an emphasis on sleep as you do your training, you'll be shocked at how good you feel during your sessions.

 The Complete Recovery Process

 While the original idea of the "anabolic window" may be dead, that doesn't make the post-workout period any less valuable.
-(And if you like drinking your protein shake immediately post-workout, more power to you.)
-Make it your goal to think of recovery in a more global fashion, using breathing, nutrition, and sleep as a three-pronged approach to maximize your success both in and out of the gym!
+Start thinking of recovery in a more global fashion, using breathing, nutrition, and sleep as a three-pronged approach to maximize your success both in and out of the gym!